spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 To create an incoming configuration, do the following:

 1. In the Spryker Middleware Powered by Alumio platform, go to **Connections->Incoming** and click the + sign.
-2. In the **Name** field, enter the Name of your configuration.
+2. In *Name*, enter the Name of your configuration.
 As you are entering the name, the identifier will be populated automatically based on the name.
 3. Optional: In the **Description** field, add the description of your incoming configuration.
 4. To activate the incoming configuration, set the status to *Enabled*.
 5. In the *Subscriber* field, select the *HTTP subscriber*.
 You may also select the *Akeneo subscriber*, however, in this procedure, we consider the settings for the HTTP subscriber.